-Since each of these products are typically made in relatively small batches, and each unit carries such a huge cost just to form, any failures are extremely expensive and rework of imperfect parts may not be possible.
+Since each of these products is typically made in relatively small batches, and each unit carries such a huge cost just to form, any failures are extremely expensive.
+Rework of imperfect parts may not be possible.

 But processes equipped with predictive analytic systems can prevent failures before they happen.
-By monitoring the application of mold releases, ensuring a complete cure and quantifiably verifying a clean surface after cleaning the mold release off, manufacturers can be one their way to achieving a zero defect rate.
+By monitoring the application of mold releases, ensuring a complete cure, and quantifiably verifying a clean surface after cleaning the mold release, manufacturers can be on their way to achieving a zero defect rate.

 The Importance of Properly Choosing and Applying Mold Release